Marie Dressler: Film career

-Following the release of Tugboat Annie Dressler appeared on the cover of Time in its issue dated August 7, 1933.
+Following the release of Tugboat Annie Dressler appeared on the cover of Time magazine in its issue dated August 7, 1933.
 Despite glamour actresses such as Greta Garbo, Joan Crawford, or Norma Shearer, MGM's most prominent female star at the time was Dressler.
 The aging star consistently packed movie theaters with hits like Min and Bill, Emma, and Tugboat Annie.
 An exhibitors' poll in the January 1933 issue of Motion Picture Herald had Dressler as the number-one box office star in Hollywood.

 Coming to movie stardom late, Dressler had no pretensions and a delightful sense of humor.
 Once, when visiting William Randolph Hearst's California palace San Simeon, a monkey pelted her with some of his excrement.
 Dressler responded, "Oh, a critic!".

 Dressler was very grateful for her career's late resurgence.
 While working on two films with Wallace Beery, Tugboat Annie and Min and Bill, she refused to take nonsense from the notorious "son of a bitch".
 In response to one of Beery's insults, she said, "look you silly shit, you pull one more thing like that on me and I'll have your head.
 On a platter.
 And not an expensive platter.
 A little, cheap, lousy, wooden platter.
 Like John the Baptist.
 With a personal note to L.B.
 Mayer."

 Dressler's newly regenerated career came to an abrupt end when she was diagnosed with terminal cancer in the early 1930s.
 MGM studio head Louis B. Mayer learned of Dressler's illness from her doctor (who didn't even tell Dressler of her condition).
 The studio chief took it upon himself to take charge of Dressler's health.
 To keep her home, he ordered her not to travel, forcing her to miss a charity event in New York.
 Although furious, Dressler complied.
 She only learned about her condition six months later.
 After some experimental cancer therapy, Dressler returned to work under limitations enforced by Mayer.
 For the rest of her career, the actress only worked three hours a day and had mandatory stand-ins wherever possible.
 Before she died in July 1934, Dressler starred in three more features, including Dinner at Eight.